Katsuya100/AspectForUnity/README.md

 AspectForUnity provides Aspect-Oriented Programming (AOP) functionality to Unity projects.
 Using ILPostProcessor, you can insert processing before and after methods.
 This allows you to implement cross-cutting concerns such as logging, performance measurement, and exception handling separately from business logic.
-These are inserted at compile time, minimizing the impact on runtime performance.
+The target method IL is rewritten at compile time; at runtime, the inserted advice executes as ordinary method calls.

 ## Verified Environment